-Tab completion of argument values can be configured by using one of five parameters to argparse.
+Tab completion of argument values can be configured by using one of three parameters to argparse.
 ArgumentParser.add_argument()

 - choices

-- choices function or choices method
+- choices_provider

-- completer function or completer method
+- completer

 See the arg_decorators or colors example for a demonstration of how to use the choices parameter.
-See the arg_parse_completion example for a demonstration of how to use the choices_function and choices_method parameters.
-See the arg_decorators or argparse_completion example for a demonstration of how to use the completer_method parameter.
+See the argparse_completion example for a demonstration of how to use the choices_provider parameter.
+See the arg_decorators or argparse_completion example for a demonstration of how to use the completer parameter.